What Is a Sample Sheet?

 2. Have the Details of the Purpose

-Once you get the big picture, now it is time to highlight the smaller details.
+Once you get the big picture, next would be to highlight the smaller details.
 For instance, you want to dish out performance ratings to your employee; then your sample sheet must have scores and interpretations.
 Or, if you are doing a detailed inventory of products, then have an indicator of quantity, brand, and origin.
 Making your fully functional sheet needs to have all the required details in place.

 3. Organize the Flow